-- Reset the data-path state to the initial powerup/startup values - Stop generating data on the master interface - Drop all data on the slave interface (Note that the slave interface may have partial CHDR packets that need to be dropped) - s\<name>\payload\<signal>, s\<name>\context\<signal> These are the slave interfaces to which the user logic will send outgoing items.
-Table 19 shows the various signals represented by <signal>. - m\<name>\payload\<signal>, m\<name>\context\<signal> These are the master interfaces from which the user logic will receive incoming items.
+- Reset the data-path state to the initial powerup/startup values - Stop generating data on the master interface - Drop all data on the slave interface (Note that the slave interface may have partial CHDR packets that need to be dropped) - s<name>payload<signal>, s<name>context<signal> These are the slave interfaces to which the user logic will send outgoing items.
+Table 19 shows the various signals represented by <signal>. - m<name>payload<signal>, m<name>context<signal> These are the master interfaces from which the user logic will receive incoming items.
 Table 19 shows the various signals represented by <signal>.

-Signal Direction (Master) Width Purpose Usage payload_tdata out NIPC ITEM_W The primary data payload word for this transfer Required payload_tkeep out NIPC whether to item in to stream.
-NOTE: T item and different Stream to NOTE: T qualifier that indicates the content of the associated lata is processed in the The granularity of this field is not byte.
-This behavior is from the standard AXI4- keep.
-This may only used to indicate ems at the end of a packet.
-Required for NIPC > 1 payload_tlast out 1 the last word (transfer) in the ayload packet Required payload_tvalid out 1 that the master is driving a ket payload word (transfer) Required payload_tready in 1 that the slave can accept a word (transfer) in the current Required context_tdata out CHDR_W The prim transfer ary context word for this Required context_tuser out 4 Indicates the type of context word Required Value Туре 0x0 CHDR Header (HDR) 0x1 CHDR Header + Timestamp (HDR_TS) 0x2 Timestamp Only (TS) 0x3 Metadata (MDATA) Rest Reserved context_tlast out 1 the last word (transfer) in the ontext packet.
-Required context_tvalid out 1 that the master is driving a text word (transfer) Required context_tready in 1 that the slave can accept a vord (transfer) in the current Required
+Signal Direction (Master) Width Purpose Usage payload_tdata out NIPC ITEM_W The primary data payload word for this transfer Required payload_tkeep out NIPC An item qualifier that indicates whether the content of the associated item in tdata is processed in the stream.
+NOTE: The granularity of this field is item and not byte.
+This behavior is different from the standard AXI4- Stream tkeep.
+NOTE: This may only used to indicate trailing items at the end of a packet.
+Required for NIPC > 1 payload_tlast out 1 the last word (transfer) in the ayload packet Required payload_tvalid out 1 Indicates that the master is driving a valid packet payload word (transfer) Required payload_tready in 1 Indicates that the slave can accept a payload word (transfer) in the current cycle Required context_tdata out CHDR_W The primary context word for this transfer Required context_tuser out 4 Indicates the type of context word Required Value Туре 0x0 CHDR Header (HDR) 0x1 CHDR Header + Timestamp (HDR_TS) 0x2 Timestamp Only (TS) 0x3 Metadata (MDATA) Rest Reserved context_tlast out 1 the last word (transfer) in the ontext packet.
+Required context_tvalid out 1 Indicates that the master is driving a valid context word (transfer) Required context_tready in 1 that the slave can accept a vord (transfer) in the current Required